Frequently Asked Questions

 Yes!
 Obviously it is more complicated to undertake a teacher training course when you have additional pressures outside of the course, but with careful planning before the course and a well-organised plan for during the course, then there is no reason why you should not be successful.

-We have a support group for students that have caring responsibilities which enables you to meet with others who have similar responsibilities to discuss strategies for being successful and support each other.
+We have a network group for students that have caring responsibilities which enables you to meet with others who have similar responsibilities to discuss strategies for being successful and support each other.

 Is it harder to train to be a teacher if I am older?